cibi-p/Learnings/OS/OperatingSystem.md

 #### Fixed Partition
 * Maximum number of partition number = maximum number of process
 * Fixed Partition find, which available partition should we place a new process
-* Protection ( It allow only to access the memory within the given partion, using the MIN and MAX of the partion.)
+* Protection ( It allow only to access the memory within the given partion, using the MIN and MAX Register of the partion.)

 ![fixed partion img](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRk-a7qRynrU-ZslZQGvdYHnIJKdML8Yk9Wx0ibmD_ZJdfPQ86vFXQ4GeYIrb6EblJNKe8&usqp=CAU)